BabbarOps BabbarOps ← Back to site

 BabbarOps is the live layer DFR is missing

-BabbarOps takes the DFR feed and puts it where decisions happen — live, on a shared wall that every authorized role can open at once.
+BabbarOps takes the DFR feed and puts it where the decisions get made, live, on a shared wall every authorized role can open at once.

 From first-on-scene to resolution

-Because BabbarOps pairs the live feed with a shared incident workspace, the DFR picture doesn’t stop at video.
-As the call develops, command tracks assignments, perimeter, and intel against the same picture — and patrol, investigations, and tactical teams all work from it without rebuilding context.
+Because BabbarOps pairs the live feed with a shared incident workspace, the DFR feed doesn’t stop at the video.
+As the call develops, command tracks assignments, containment, and intel against the same incident picture.
+Patrol, investigations, and the tactical teams all work from it without rebuilding context.

 BabbarOps is an independent commercial product and is not affiliated with or endorsed by any law enforcement agency.
 Capabilities depend on agency hardware, flight authority, and network conditions.